dasaki/mx28serial1/README.md

 mx28serial1
 ===========

-8-oct-2013
-David Sanz Kirbis
-using modified bioloid ax12 library to setup your MX-28 servos with a Leonardo board and Serial1 through an 74ls241
+Using modified bioloid ax12 library to setup your MX-28 servos with a Leonardo board and Serial1 through an 74ls241

 for the hardware setup see: